Lasseignejk/DC-Notes/React/React1.md

 Walmart uses React.
 Remember, React reloads only areas of a website that gets updated.
 Updates only the things that are updated on the DOM.
 It reacts to the changes you make

 React has re-usable components.
 Kinda like partials in EJS.
-Another strength of react. you can re-use those over and over and over again, as long as you make them **generic.** Don't hard code!
+Another strength of react. you can re-use those over and over and over again, as long as you make them **generic**.
+Don't hard code!
 It should only take in data and render it.
 Don't hard code your data.

 In react, you build components on components on components on components.
 Make everything a small component.